cmusv/pysheetgrader-core/README.md

 #### Teacher View

 1. Go to the assignment's workspace (`Edit Assignments > Configure Workspace`).
+2. Run `source venv/bin/activate` in the `$LIB/pysheetgrader-vocareum` to activate the Python virtual environment.
-2. Upload the submission file `[ASSIGNMENT_PREFIX]Submission.xlsx` to the `work` subfolder.
+3. Upload the submission file `[ASSIGNMENT_PREFIX]Submission.xlsx` to the `work` subfolder.
-3. Run the submission script by selectiong `Submission` from the `Run Scripts` drop-down tab.
+4. Run the submission script by selectiong `Submission` from the `Run Scripts` drop-down tab.
-4. Wait for the submission script to complete.
+5. Wait for the submission script to complete.
 This may take several minutes.
-5. Check standard output on consolde and the generated reports and grade file under the `work` subfolder: vocStudentSubmissionReport.txt, vocSubmissionReport.txt, vocareum_report.txt, `[ASSIGNMENT_PREFIX]Report.xlsx`, vocareum_grade.csv.
+6. Check standard output on consolde and the generated reports and grade file under the `work` subfolder: vocStudentSubmissionReport.txt, vocSubmissionReport.txt, vocareum_report.txt, `[ASSIGNMENT_PREFIX]Report.xlsx`, vocareum_grade.csv.

 #### Student View